mitselek/plugins/.ai_docs/PRPs/PRP-001-kml-import-plugin.md

 2. **File Reading**: FileReader API reads file content as text
 3. **XML Parsing**: Browser's DOMParser parses KML XML with "application/xml" MIME type
 4. **Conversion**: `@tmcw/togeojson` converts KML DOM to GeoJSON using `toGeoJSON.kml(parsedXML)`
-5. **Description Processing**: Clean HTML content, convert links to markdown format, preserve line breaks
+5. **Description Processing**: Convert HTML content to markdown using Turndown library with custom rules for images, links, and line breaks to preserve proper formatting and structure
 6. **Review**: Display list of all found locations with pre-checked checkboxes for user selection
 7. **Selection**: Users can uncheck unwanted locations before import
 8. **Processing**: For each selected feature in the list: